 Trading well doesn’t mean making a bunch of money and then losing it all.
 Or steadily losing with some big wins interspersed to prolong the inevitable.

 Trading well means trading consistently.
 It means knowing when to step on the gas and when to hit the brake.
 And knowing when to do this requires having a plan that lays out how we will trade and when.

 With a plan, we’re doing the same thing (that works) over and over again.
 We can see how it performs, and we can make incremental improvements over time to make bigger profits.

 Without a plan, we are doing different things all the time, and therefore it becomes much harder to make improvements because we can’t be sure what is working and what isn’t.

 Any trading plan is better than no plan at all.
 With that in mind, this article focuses on how to build a simple trading plan, which can be expanded into a thorough trading plan.
 After the simple part, keep building your Trading Plan by adding the additional elements discussed as you gain more experience.

-On paper or the computer, write down all the sections, and then start filling in what you already have figured out.
+On paper or the computer, write down all the sections discussed below, and then start filling in what you already have figured out.
 The empty sections tell you where you need to spend some time thinking and planning.

-It may seem like a lot of work, but if you are serious, it’s worth it.
-And if you don’t want to consider these things, then maybe serious trading isn’t really for you anyway.
+It may seem like a lot of work, but if you’re serious, it’s worth it.
+If you don’t put time into making a plan, then maybe serious trading isn’t for you.
 Most traders lose money, so a trading plan is one way to help make your way into the few percent that actually make consistent money.